This web page provides support and information for parishes about Parish Share.

 The Rt Revd Dr Guli Francis-Dehqani, Bishop of Chelmsford

-Our booklet, Parish Share 2024, Frequently Asked Questions, provides an explanation of how the Parish Share Scheme works, and answers some of the most frequently asked questions.
+Our booklet, Parish Share 2023, Frequently Asked Questions, provides an explanation of how the new scheme works, the values that underpin the approach and how it will work for your parish and deanery.

 - How to read your detailed deanery assessment